 Alternative lending is a way for businesses to borrow money without going through a traditional financial institution.
 Instead of applying for a loan with a bank, business borrowers apply for financing through online lenders, without having to visit a physical location.
 According to the SBA, nearly 75 percent of small businesses seek financing within a typical year.

 But as many small business owners can attest, obtaining a loan from a traditional bank isn’t always easy.
+This has helped pave the way for alternative business lending solutions.
 Aside from the magnitude of paperwork required to apply, small business owners often lack the business history, healthy FICO score, and positive cash flow needed for approval.
 And since the 2008 banking crisis that resulted in the Great Recession, banks have grown even more restrictive with their lending practices for fear of yet another economic downturn.
 In fact, according to the Federal Reserve Bank of New York’s Small Business Credit Survey, large financial institutions have an average loan approval rating that ranges between just 13 and 20 percent.

 To make matters even more challenging, banks are reluctant to loosen loan terms for small businesses and often consider small business loans too risky, favoring large businesses instead.
 A study from Harvard Business School found that since the recession, loans have increased 4 percent for large businesses but decreased 20 percent for small businesses.
-Luckily, alternative lending has begun to change the way businesses access working capital.
-As a result, small and medium-sized businesses that may not have qualified for a bank loan now have a way to get the capital they need.
+Luckily, alternative business lending has begun to change the way companies access business loans.
+As a result, small and medium-sized businesses that may not have qualified for a bank loan now have a way to get the capital they need through alternative business lending.

 Despite its sudden popularity and significant role in the business financing industry, alternative lending is still considered a relatively new phenomenon.
 So what is alternative lending?
 How does it work?
 What is the difference between alternative business lending and traditional lending?
 If you’re wondering the answer to any of these questions, you’re not alone.
 QuickBridge is here to help.

-An increasing number of small business owners have discovered that alternative lenders are the best choice for their business.
+An increasing number of business owners have discovered that alternative business lending can be the best choice for their financing needs.
 According to the Federal Reserve, small business owners are two times more likely to apply with an online lender than large firms.
 In 2014, for example, more than $8.5 billion was financed via online lenders, according to the SBA.
 That’s more than all the previous years combined.

 • Easier approval – Alternative lenders’ average approval rating ranges between 61 percent and 64 percent, compared to 13 percent to 20 percent for big banks.